tonyYSaliba/Software-Fault-Injector/README.md

 ### Debugging with function name
-+ Enter the name of the program that you want to debug, you enter `unwinding`
++ Enter the name of the program that you want to debug, you enter `unwinding.cpp`

 + Then enter how you want to inject: